 These aren’t AWFUL: they’re still relatively thin, but there’s not an enterior ridge to be found.
 They’re especially lazy around the bottoms, where the sides meet the base of the tin – see how thick they are??

 These overflowing fatties are just ….
 No. Dear God, no.

 They’re also WAY overcooked.
 These cookies should basically still be cream colored when they’re done.
 They don’t “brown,” like chocolate chip cookies do.

 Below are what happen when you press them too thin at the top.
 First are the raw cookies, with the tins shining through; and then are the finished cookies with all kinds of unsightly gaps around the top ridges.

 In this photo, the ones on top are slightly undercooked and raw-looking.
 The ones peeking out from the bottom layer that have started to brown are better, but should have been taken out of the oven 30 seconds earlier.

-To remove cookies from the tins, arrange them upside down on a brown paper bag as soon as you take them out of the oven.
-Tap the bottoms of the tin with a knife and the cookies should slide right out.
+To remove cookies from the tins, arrange them upside down on a sliced-open brown paper bag as soon as you take them out of the oven.
+Tap the bottoms of the tin with a knife and the cookies should slide right out, because of their high butter content.
 Lift the tins off and allow cookies to cool while you start on your next batch.